SELF SERVICE IN THE RETAIL AND DINING ENVIRONMENTS

 I cannot fault these systems, as long as they keep good track of stock.

-This is what is called a “pay at pump” system.
-You insert your payment card, authorise it for a preset amount, then dispense up to that value of fuel into your car's tank.
-Another variant may use a phone app and PayPal to do it.
+With this system, you insert your payment card, authorise it for a preset amount, then dispense up to that value of fuel into your car's tank.

 These are a very good idea, but I would recommend that pumps at such fuel stations not include any that support both “pay at pump” and “pay in shop” modes.
 This would make people forgetting which method they've used and mistakenly stealing fuel less likely.